SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

       to be able to use the Hotkeys.
 Since the focus lies then on the VM!

-Network support: 1. to download Portable-VirtualBox
+Network support: 1. to download Portable-VirtualBox7
-                 2. unpack from Portable-VirtualBox
+                 2. unpack from Portable-VirtualBox7
-                 3. start from Portable-VirtualBox
+                 3. start from Portable-VirtualBox7
                  4. attitudes open (Tray --> attitudes, CTRL+5)
                     --> rider Network (Tab) --> VirtualBox with network support start --> memory (save)
-                 5. terminate from Portable-VirtualBox
+                 5. terminate from Portable-VirtualBox7
-                 6. start from Portable-VirtualBox
+                 6. start from Portable-VirtualBox7
                  7. driver installation agree
                  8. wait
                  9. selection of a VM and the network map to host